Zenitsu0007/efficient-KL-for-small-LMs/README.md

-# Impossible-Distillation
+# Efficient Knowledge Distillation for Small Language Models

-This repository is a replication project of the paper **Impossible Distillation: from Low-Quality Model to High-Quality Dataset & Model for Summarization and Paraphrasing**.
+This repository is a replication project of the paper **Impossible Distillation: from Low-Quality Model to High-Quality Dataset & Model for Summarization and Paraphrasing**, with the addition of data evaluation pipeline and integration with Low-Rank Adaptation (LoRA) into the fine-tuning process.

-## Setup
+## Data Evaluation Setup

 First install miniconda3.